cduvallet/cduvallet.github.io/_pages/cv.md

 Senior Data Scientist (Mar 2021 - Dec 2021)
 Data scientist (Jul 2019 - Mar 2021)_

-As an early employee of Biobot Analytics, I've worn many hats and done many things:
+As an early employee of Biobot Analytics, I wore many hats and did many things:

 - **Data science**: Analyze SARS-CoV-2 and opioid data from thousands of wastewater samples to gain public health insight (pandas, geopandas, scikit learn, scipy).
 Build data visualizations to communicate data concisely (matplotlib, seaborn, geopandas, altair).
 Work with other data scientists to build and launch data science features that make wastewater data more interpretable and actionable.
 - **Technical leadership**: Define data science priorities and lead a team of internal data scientists, consultants, and academic collaborators to build statistical models to interpret SARS-CoV-2 and opioid metabolite concentrations in sewage.
 Work with company leadership to develop Biobot's data science strategy and roadmap.